Here are some examples

 Sometimes you get down because there are so many negative things going

 on that you forget all the wonderful reasons that make you keep going.
-I

 can't wait to see the drawings and pictures from the children.
 I will